adyork/python-ecology-lesson/_episodes/22-defensive.md

 >
 {: .callout}

-Now that we've written [`plot_precipitation_climatology.py`](https://raw.githubusercontent.com/adyork/python-oceanography-lesson/gh-pages/code/plot_precipitation_climatology.py), how can we be sure that it's producing reliable results?
+Now that we've written `plot_precipitation_climatology.py`, how can we be sure that it's producing reliable results?

+You can save a copy of [`plot_precipitation_climatology.py`](https://raw.githubusercontent.com/adyork/python-oceanography-lesson/gh-pages/code/plot_precipitation_climatology.py) by right clicking and choosing "Save As."

 The first step toward getting the right answers from our programs is to assume that mistakes *will* happen